Breast Augmentation With Implants

 Are breast implants safe?

 Every woman wonder: “What if my implant bursts?”
 Saline implants are filled with salt water and, if something did go wrong, the salt water solution would be absorbed by your body.
-Years ago, there was concern that if silicone breast implants leaked, the silicone could harm a woman’s health.
+Years ago, there was a concern that if silicone breast implants leaked, the silicone could harm a woman’s health.
 This is no longer the case.
 Cohesive gel implants, sometimes called “gummy bear” implants, are made of a solid, flexible gel.
 If one of them is damaged, no harmful fluids or substances will enter the women’s body.
 The FDA recently cleared cohesive gel implants for general use when it was determined that they were as safe and effective as saline breast implants.

 How long does the procedure take?